 “They should treat the video interview with the same professionalism they would treat a face to face interview.” – Ashley Lucy, Recruiter

 8. Not being knowledgeable about the job

-Though it is tempting to apply for every job, doing so can cause you to become disorganized, or even forget which positions you’ve applied for.
+Though it is tempting to apply for every job, doing so can cause you to become disorganized, or forget which positions you’ve applied for.
 This can leave you unprepared to discuss the job when you are contacted.
-Create a file on your computer where you save all the descriptions of jobs you have applied for as well as the names of the companies.
+Create a file on your computer where you save all the descriptions of jobs you have applied for.
 If you prefer a hard copy, then just print all the job descriptions and keep them in a folder.